hua-lab/cttdocker/README.md

 # cttdocker
 This is a Docker application package for CTT.
 Before running the program in Docker, blastable databases and seed files of gene superfamilies need to be organized

+1. Clone this package under your home directory.

+         git clone
+         mv cttdocker ctt

-1. Organize genomes you want to annotate
+2. Organize genomes you want to annotate

    1.1.
 Collect genome and prior whole genome annotation (gff3 and protein sequence) databases and save them under "species_databases".
 You may collect these databases for as many genomes as you want if your space is allowed.